What The Health?

 Cherries are well known for their nutritional benefits, being a good source of vitamins and minerals such as calcium, magnesium, potassium, vitamin C, beta-carotene, and folate.

 Cherries have a high anthocyanin content, which is what produces their dark color.
 Anthocyanins are powerful antioxidants that protect the body’s cells against free radicals, which cause oxidative damage.

 Multiple studies have been undertaken to show the effects of cherries on sleep quality.
 One in particular found that people drinking cherry juice showed significant increases in melatonin levels, sleep duration, and quality of sleep.

 Beneficial for Weight Loss

-In addition to being a good low-calorie snack (less than 100 calories per serving), cherries are full of minerals that help to improve your metabolism.
+In addition to being a good low-calorie snack (less than 100 calories per serving), cherries are full of minerals that support your metabolism.
 They also include fiber, which is both an essential part of healthy bowel function and slower digestion to keep you from feeling hungry.

 Supports Blood Pressure

 In addition to the above benefits, cherries also contain a high amount of potassium and phenolic acids.
-These help your body to remove excess sodium, which is a major contributor to hypertension.
+These help your body to remove excess sodium, which can support a healthy blood pressure.